flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 When an artifact's innate name isn't obvious, it likely doesn't correspond to anything real yet, at least not to only one thing.
 Either we haven't precisely mapped the involved concepts and technicalities to code or we haven't even understood them properly.

 Naming is difficult because it is a bi-directional process.
 By figuring out how to name our code artifacts we also figure out what code artifacts we should have in the first place.
-We articulate but also investigate value- and tech environment.
+We articulate but also investigate value- and tech environment, answering two intricate questions over and over:

-In other words, naming is hard because it poses two intricate questions over and over, while our answers keep evolving:

 1. What is it *really* that we try to build?<br>(What is the value environment?)
 2. How do these frameworks and devices *really* work?<br>(What is the tech environment?)